AisyluFattakhova/tc-assignment-1/README.md

 # How to Organize an Overnight Stay

 To arrange an overnight stay, you need to plan several things in advance:

-- place,
+- a place
-- guests,
+- guests
-- sleeping places,
+- sleeping places
-- entertainment,
+- entertainment
-- food;
+- food

 It is also important to take into account the age of the guests and their preferences.

 Here are a few steps that will help you organize a great overnight stay: